Letter from the Director:

 Portsmouth Volunteers for the Homeless is a non-profit 501 (c) 3

-corporation governed by a fifteen (15) member independent Board of Directors.
+corporation governed by a twenty-one (21) member independent Board of Directors.
 Working with over forty-five

 (45) houses of faith in Portsmouth, Chesapeake, Suffolk and students from Virginia Wesleyan College,